Austrian Empire: Demographics

 The Austrian Empire was multi-national and multi-ethnic, with Germans, Hungarians (constituent in the Kingdom of Hungary), Slavs (Czechs, Poles, Ruthenians, Croats, Slovaks, Serbs, Slovenes) and Romanians, with smaller numbers of other ethnic groups.
 According to Dr. Becher's statistics, the population number was 36,950,401 in 1840.
 An estimation made in 1842 gives 35,500,000.
 Slavs made up an estimated 16 million, roughly 12 million north of the Danube and 4 million south of it.
 Germans made up an estimated 6,5 million, of which 3 million in Upper and Lower Austria, Tyrol and one-half of Styra, and the rest scattered in the other provinces.
 The Hungarians made up an estimated 5,5 million.
-Italians made up an estimated 4,6 million, in Lombardy, Venice, south Tyrol, south Illyria.
+Italians made up an estimated 4,6 million, in Lombardy, Venice, south Tyrol, and south Illyria.
 Wallachians made up an estimated 1,560,000 in Hungary and Transylvania.

 In the mid-19th-century ethnographic works used the term nationalität (nationality) as a synonym for volk (ethnic group).
 The various terms used for the peoples of the monarchy were Nation, Volk, Völkerschaft and derivations Volkstamm, Volksgruppe.

 The Revolutions of 1848 in the Austrian Empire included the minorities choosing sides between revolution against the monarchy or supporting the monarchy.
 When Hungary revolted, the kingdom's Croats, Serbs and Romanians supported the monarchy.